ignaciocaff/challenge/README.md

 * The easiest way to set up the entire project is with Docker.
 If you don't have it, you can skip that section entirely.

-* No user or room creation were developed.
-For the sake of the challenge, I did not consider them necessary due to their low complexity.
-That's why they are inserted automatically through a script when the MongoDB container starts.
-If you're not using Docker to start the MongoDB and Rabbit containers and you have a local instance, you must insert the documents into 'users' and 'rooms' collecitions manually both of them in the 'jobsity' database or de MONGO_DB_NAME you set in the .env file.
+* User and room creation were developed, but you have 10 users and 4 rooms that are inserted automatically through a script when the MongoDB container starts.
+If you're not using Docker to start the MongoDB and Rabbit containers and you have a local instance, you must create users and rooms through the application

 * .env shouldn't be in the repository, but it is for testing porpouse.
 In a real-world scenario, it would be in the .gitignore file.